 Corn Mazes with the Kids in Fairfield County, CT

-Plasko's Farm claims to have the oldest running corn maze in the county, and draws thousands of visitors to its 8-acre site in Trumbull each year.
-This year's maze depicts a dog, and is open from 9am to 6pm on weekends (last ticket sold at 5pm).
-Weekdays, however, need some explaining...
-Their promotional literature says weekdays are reserved for group bookings, except on Fridays from 3pm to dusk.
-However, if there isn't a group booked, the ladies at the register say you're welcome to buy a ticket.
-Moral of the story: if you want to go at 2 o'clock on a Wednesday, just call ahead!
-Plasko's maze twists and turns about 1.5 miles, but they go the extra mile donating a portion of each $7 ticket ($6 for kids 4-10, 3 and under are free), to Swim Across the Sound cancer prevention and education programs.
-This maze is dense, and in case you get lost, they've got 'corn cops' to help guide you out or escape hatches for any tykes freaking out about being children of the corn.
+Plasko's Farm draws thousands of visitors to its 8-acre site in Trumbull each year.
+They may just be the oldest running corn maze in Fairfield County.
+Plasko's opened their corn maze this year on September 1st.
+The maze is open 7 days a week from 10:00 - 5:00pm and runs until the beginning of November.
+This year's maze depicts a Corsair propeller airplane.
+The corn field is four and half acres and the path in Plasko's maze twists and turns for about about 1.5 miles, so be prepared for an active day.
+They go the extra mile and donate a portion of each $7 ticket ($6 for kids 4-10, 3 and under are free) to Swim Across the Sound cancer prevention and education programs.
+This maze is dense, and in case you get lost, they've got 'corn cops' to help guide you out or escape hatches for any tykes freaking out about being children of the corn or those in need of a bathroom break.
 Plasko's also offers pumpkins, cider donuts, mums, hayrides, farm animals, a country store and farm market.

 Originally published 9/26/12.